Design and Implementation of an issue-based crowdsourced Global Monitoring Framework for the SDGs

 UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP).

-- 1759 Youth participated in the study from 8 institutes
+- 1759 Youth participated in the study from 8 education institutes

-- Key areas that were high in reporting incidence included books, lack of teachers, libraries, drinking water facilities, infrastructure and quality of education.
+- Key issues faced in education included a lack of education material and books, lack of teachers, libraries, drinking water facilities, infrastructure and quality of education.

 Issue-based crowdsourced Global Monitoring Framework for the SDGs

-UNESCO MGIEP’s program design is a crowd-sourced approach to monitor social development issues at a local level, and then map the insights gained out of this monitoring exercise to compute quantitative measures of learning, responsiveness and competency of local communities.
-The underlying premise of the proposed methodology is to focus on the achievement of Goal 4.7, which is seen as central to the achievement of all other Sustainable Development Goals (SDGs).
-Research objectives include assist in understanding and analysing the proposed methodology in terms of organizations and communities identifying issues, actions and traceable changes (positive and negative), assess if concepts and understanding of sustainable development and global citizenship lead to practice and action for sustainable development, develop and test a technology tool to operationalise the program and test the proposed statistical metrics of spatial correlation, to calculate quantitative scores on competency, responsiveness, and learning.
+UNESCO MGIEP’s program design was a crowd-sourced approach to monitor social development issues at a local level, and then map the insights gained out of this monitoring exercise to compute quantitative measures of learning, responsiveness and competency of local communities.
+The underlying premise of the proposed methodology was to focus on the achievement of Goal 4.7, which is seen as central to the achievement of all other Sustainable Development Goals (SDGs).
+Research objectives were to understand and analyse the proposed methodology in terms of organizations and communities identifying issues, actions and traceable changes (positive and negative), assess if concepts and understanding of sustainable development and global citizenship lead to practice and action for sustainable development, and to develop and test a technology tool to operationalise the program and test the proposed statistical metrics of spatial correlation, to calculate quantitative scores on competency, responsiveness, and learning.

 01. Participatory tools (dotmocracy, card sorting, visual aids)